 Research in Basic and Clinical Sciences

-Our faculty perform cutting-edge clinical, translational, and basic science research in an outstanding research environment at UT Southwestern.
+Our faculty perform cutting-edge clinical, translational, and basic science research in an outstanding research environment.
 Research within the Division of Infectious Diseases and Geographic Medicine has emphasized the pathogenesis and treatment of HIV, hepatitis C, and TB.
 We also offer research expertise in infectious disease epidemiology, correctional health, infection prevention and control, antimicrobial stewardship, central nervous system infections, respiratory tract infections, and musculoskeletal infections.

 Postdoctoral Training and Education